AherRahul/portfolio-v1/content/articles/11-java-fundamentals/methods-basics.md

 }
 ```

-In the code above, we defined a method called `greet` that, when called, prints “Hello, World!” to the console.
-You can call this method any time you want to display that greeting, making it a reusable piece of code.
+In this example, the `greet` method prints a greeting message.
+It can be called anytime to display the message, illustrating reusability.

-### Why Use Methods?
+## Why Use Methods?

-Using methods has several advantages:
+Using methods offers several advantages:

-*   **Code Reusability**: Write once, use multiple times.
+- **Code Reusability:** Write once, use multiple times without rewriting code.
-*   **Organization**: Break your code into logical sections.
+- **Organization:** Break down complex logic into smaller, logical sections.
-*   **Easier Debugging**: Isolate issues faster by testing individual methods.
+- **Easier Debugging:** Isolate and test individual methods to identify issues faster.
-*   **Abstraction**: Hide complex logic behind a simple method call, allowing you to focus on higher-level functionality.
+- **Abstraction:** Hide complex operations behind method calls, simplifying program flow.

-# Defining Methods
+## Defining Methods in Java

-Let’s dive into how you define methods in Java.
-The method declaration consists of several parts:
+A method declaration in Java consists of several components:

-1.  **Access Modifier**: Determines the visibility of the method (e.g., `public`, `private`).
+1. **Access Modifier:** Controls visibility (`public`, `private`, etc.).
-2.  **Return Type**: Specifies what type of value the method will return.
-If it doesn’t return anything, use `void`.
+2. **Return Type:** Specifies the type of value returned; use `void` if nothing is returned.
-3.  **Method Name**: A descriptive name that follows Java’s naming conventions.
+3. **Method Name:** A descriptive identifier following Java naming conventions.
-4.  **Parameters**: Inputs that the method can accept (optional).
+4. **Parameters:** Optional inputs the method accepts.
-5.  **Method Body**: The block of code that defines what the method does.
+5. **Method Body:** The block of code executed when the method is called.

-Here's a breakdown with an example:
+### Method Syntax Example

 ```java
 public class Calculator {